10110001111/aboutme/README.md

 - I’m currently working in the capacity of a **Network Security Analyst**

-- I’m looking to collaborate on **Networking, Cloud, and Cyber Security related projects.**
+- I’m looking to collaborate on **Networking, Cloud, and Cyber Security related projects**.

-- Ask me about **Python, Docker, Cloud, Networking, Security.**
+- Ask me about **Python, Docker, Cloud, Networking, Security**.

 <h3 align="left">Connect with me:</h3>